-She has worked on numerous cases that have resulted in multimillion-dollar verdicts and recoveries on behalf of her seriously injured clients and their families.
+Golden, now a parnter, has worked on numerous cases that have resulted in multimillion-dollar verdicts and recoveries on behalf of her seriously injured clients and their families.

 Golden assisted founding partner Matt Casey in winning a remarkable $19.1 million verdict for a man who was struck by a car as he was trying to push a disabled vehicle to the side of a Philadelphia road.
 Plaintiff Patrick Hennessy suffered severe injuries and eventually underwent an above-the-knee amputation of his right leg (read about this case).

 Golden also assisted Casey in obtaining a $10 million jury verdict for a man who was misdiagnosed with having ALS, or Lou Gehrig’s disease.
 Plaintiff Eric Davenport never had the fatal neuromuscular disease and the misdiagnosis delayed treatment for his actual condition, spinal cord compression.
 As a result, Davenport will spend the rest of his life in a wheelchair.
 The verdict was nearly double the largest medical malpractice jury award in Philadelphia for all of the prior year (read about this case).